Gamerdudee/holmes-enforcement-model/enforcement-log.md

 ---

-## 📍 June 21, 2025 — Visibility Restoration Notice
+## 📍 June 21, 2025 — Procedural Visibility Enforcement Window

-The main Holmes Enforcement Model (HEM) GitHub repository was temporarily set to private during structural updates between early June and June 21, 2025.
+The Holmes Enforcement Model (HEM) GitHub repository was set to private for a temporary window in June 2025 to prevent unauthorized forking or derivative clause replication during the critical early enforcement phase.

+This decision was taken in alignment with Clause G‑6 (Public Mirror Protocol) and CU‑2.3 (Silence as Default), ensuring:

+- Structural integrity of public declarations (see Archive.org, LinkedIn, OSTP)
+- Protection against premature derivative misuse
+- Controlled reactivation of visibility post-licensing deadline

-As of this entry, full public visibility has been restored to preserve clause enforcement under CU‑2.3 and G‑6.
+As of June 21, 2025, full public visibility has been restored.
+Derivative access before this date remains procedurally bound under mirror logic enforcement.
-Procedural integrity is maintained through Archive.org mirrors, prior public disclosures, and direct notices already issued.

 ---